Button Text

 min

-For connection to Gozo, there are two ferry services:
+For connections to Gozo, there are two ferry services:

-• The ferry from Cirkewwa is a car and passenger ferry, and costs €4.60 per person which is paid at the ferry terminal before returning to the island of Malta.
+• From Ċirkewwa: A car and passenger ferry costing €4.60 per person, which is paid at the terminal before returning to the island of Malta.

+It is important to check entry requirements before your trip to Malta.
+You can find the latest information here: Entry Requirements.
 Citizens from the UK and Ireland can enter Malta visa-free for tourist stays of up to 90 days.
-However, entry requirements can change, so it's crucial to verify the latest information.
+However, entry requirements can change, so it's crucial to verify the most current information before travelling.

-Check your passport is stamped if you enter or exit the Schengen area through Malta as a visitor.
-Border guards will use passport stamps to check you’re complying with the 90-day visa-free limit for short stays in the Schengen area.
-If relevant entry or exit stamps are not in your passport, border guards will presume that you have overstayed your visa-free limit.
-You may also need to show a return or onward ticket and show you have enough money for your stay.
+If you enter or exit the Schengen area through Malta as a visitor, make sure your passport is stamped.
+Border guards use passport stamps to verify compliance with the 90-day visa-free limit for short stays.
+If entry or exit stamps are missing, border guards may presume you have overstayed.
+You may also need to show a return or onward ticket and proof of sufficient funds for your stay.

 Cultural Etiquette